-I think the biggest surprise on our three days in Yellowstone last summer was that, despite the crowds, it’s still so easy to get out alone in the wilderness.
+I think the biggest surprise visiting Grand Teton and during our three days in Yellowstone last summer was that, despite the crowds, it’s still so easy to get out alone in the wilderness.
 To enjoy it fully, skip the sunburns, rain-soaked hikes, and blisters!

 What to Pack for Yellowstone

 Between the huckleberry lattes and huckleberry smashes, I can totally understand why we saw so many brown bears gorging themselves in the middle of summer.

 If you’re looking for a Yellowstone packing list—or want to know what to pack for Yellowstone in June or July—this is my recommended list of essential items to bring.

-Gear for the Trail
+Yellowstone Packing List: Gear for the Trail

 When we went on a wildlife tour in Grand Teton National Park, just before our Yellowstone visit, I was amazed by the quality of the binoculars the guides loaned us!
 These also make a great gift for travelers.

-However, if you want to marvel at the claws of a grizzly bear or evesdrop on a well-camouflaged mama wolf shepherding her pups, take the plunge and invest in a real set of binoculars.
+However, if you want to marvel at the claws of a grizzly bear or eavesdrop on a well-camouflaged mama wolf shepherding her pups, take the plunge and invest in a real set of binoculars.

 You can read all the reviews and buy a pair on Amazon here.

 Mirrorless cameras make great travel partners as they’re lighter to carry.
 It can take a little while to master the many controls on this camera, but don’t worry!
 You can still take fabulous photos on the automatic settings.

 If you go this route, you’ll pay just one price, but get the camera, plus a 16-50 mm lens, a memory card, two replacement batteries, a camera bag, cleaning kit, card reader, and even a tripod.
 It’s a great way to go.

 If you want to level up, choose a camera kit with a 55 to 210 mm lens.
 Just think of those amazing grizzly shots you’re going to get in Yellowstone!
 You can check out the Sony a6000 camera here on Amazon.